Teenage Mutant Ninja Turtles: Shredder's Revenge: Gameplay

 Teenage Mutant Ninja Turtles: Shredder's Revenge is a beat 'em up game featuring the four titular turtles and additional playable allies, such as April O'Neil.

-Shredder's Revenge is a side-scrolling action brawler with a pixelated artstyle.
+Shredder's Revenge is a side-scrolling action brawler with a pixelated artstyle and elements from Battletoads.
 The player assumes control of Leonardo, Donatello, Raphael, Michelangelo, April O'Neil, Master Splinter, and unlockable character Casey Jones as they combat opponents including the Foot Clan, Bebop and Rocksteady, Krang, and Shredder in locations ranging from New York City sewers to Dimension X. Each character has their own attributes (range, speed, and power) and plays differently.
 They have unique super moves and taunts.
 Throughout each stage, players can find pizza boxes, which can be used to heal them, and other pies that grant players extra strength and infinite supers for a brief period of time.

 The game features two different modes: Arcade Mode and Story Mode.
 In arcade mode, players have a limited amount of lives, and the game must be completed in one sitting.
 Story mode allows players to exchange accumulated points for health, extra lives, additional combat moves, and a special ability known as Radical Mode which temporarily enhances the player character's combat abilities.
 In story mode, each stage has optional side-content, challenges, and collectibles.
 In addition to the single-player mode, the game supports cooperative multiplayer for up to six players, both online and locally.
 (Note: Due to hardware limitations, the PlayStation 4 and 5 versions only support up to four players during local play.)
 Players can high-five to share health, or work together to perform certain moves.

 A downloadable expansion, Dimension Shellshock, adds a new Survival gameplay mode, in which the Turtles and their allies must travel to other dimensions to stop Shredder from conquering the multiverse.
 The expansion also adds two new playable characters, Miyamoto Usagi and Karai, and unlockable character costumes.
 Two more playable characters, Mona Lisa and Mondo Gecko, are available via the Radical Reptiles DLC.